Advanced-Architectures-UNIMORE/richie-sld-toolchain/README.rst

 ------------------
 Accelerator Design
 ------------------
+.. _richie_toolchain_root_sld_acc_design:

 This phase produces the accelerator datapaths.
-The *Richie Toolchain* supports various design flows to accomodate a wide range of users and application needs, including:
+The *Richie Toolchain* supports various design flows to accommodate a wide range of users and application needs, including:

 * High-Level Synthesis: